Do you want to assemble a powerful mini gaming PC based on the NZXT H1 mini ITX case?

 NZXT H1 Exterior

 The new H1 is a powerful yet compact ITX case.
 The vertical design and full-size graphics card support make it ideal for gamers who want a unique, attractive, and powerful gaming PC.
 The I/O back panel is at the bottom of the case, allowing all external cables to pass through the bottom of the case.
 This way, your gaming table will look tidier.

-The main problem with this design is that you have to bend all the cables and can’t use the USB ports on the back of the motherboard.
-Unfortunately, this is a compromise that you have to agree to because of the unique design of the H1.
+The main problem with this design is that you must bend all the cables and can’t use the USB ports on the back of the motherboard.
+Unfortunately, this is a compromise you must agree to because of the unique design of the H1.
 You have to use the connectors on the top of the case.

 From the top, in addition to the power button, come the following connectors:

 The case is separated into two chambers, one for the graphics card and the other with the motherboard and processor, ensuring optimal system cooling.
 The H1 has an independent fresh air supply for the graphics card and processor.
 Thanks to its vertical design, the H1 will take up very little space on your desk without compromising on the choice of the graphics card, as it will also stand vertically in the case.